GraeA85/Sprouton-Allotments/readme.md

         * Verify that the form works correctly - all required fields give a prompt if not correctly completed.
 Verify once form is completed and submitted that the user is taken to the acknowledgement page.
         <br><br>
       * Thank you page
-        * Verify that page displays correctly, ackowledging the users form input.
+        * Verify that page displays correctly, acknowledging the users form input.
         * Verify that the user can navigate back to the home page from the acknowledgement page.
         <br><br>
       * 404 page